xiix0/scam/README.md

-Your boss is a few sandwiches short of a picnic.
+Write yourself a threatening letter and pen a defiant reply.